trevordbunch/cis411_lab0_req/labreports/Lab_isaacparada.md

 #### System:
-1. Should be a mobile app.
+1. Will be a reactive website/mobile app.

 ## 3. Assumptions